Skip to main content

 offline_updates_source = /media/usb/update

 This will enable offline updates but disable online updates.
-For Torizon OS versions before 6.6.0-devel-202402 (monthly), the two update methods were mutually exclusive, i.e. only one method could be enabled at a time, as done above.
-If you wish to enable both methods, see the next section - Enabling both Online and Offline Updates.
+If you wish to enable both methods, see the next section.

 Enabling both Online and Offline Updates

-in the configuration file shown before.
+With Torizon 7, it is possible to enable online and offline Updates at the same time.
+This is achieved simply by setting both booleans enable_offline_updates and enable_online_updates to true in the configuration file shown in the previous section.
 In that case, users will be able perform updates via both methods and in whatever order they like.
 It is also worth mentioning that the offline method will have a higher priority than the other such that, when triggered, it may even interrupt an ongoing online update.

 Configuring the Polling Frequency